bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 necessarily correspond to biologically (or other scientifically) relevant clustering patterns.
-Therefore, **always be careful how you interpret your clustering analysis** and be cautious of faulty conclusions and arbitrary clusters.
-Clustering is merely an exploratory tool and should not be used to draw ultimate conclusions about your data.
+Therefore, **always be careful how you interpret your clustering analysis** and be cautious of faulty conclusions or arbitrary clusters.
+Clustering is merely an exploratory tool and should not be used to draw ultimate conclusions about your analyses.

 Here are some points and pitfalls to consider when doing clustering [source](https://towardsdatascience.com/common-mistakes-in-cluster-analysis-and-how-to-avoid-them-eb960116d773):